mildred/bitweb/README.md

 ----------------

 A torrent can reference previous versions.
 When referencing a previous version, a torrent must also reference recursively all the previous versions.
+See below for the implementation details.

-The DHT must store for each torrent all the newer versions.
-For each version, the DHT must also contain the public key (or hash of the public key) and the list of parent versions.
-With this information, a client knows which is the latest version (the greatest number of revisions with the same key).
+TODO: maybe we might want to make this more general than bitweb.
+Avoid using the string "bitweb" when implementing that feature. maybe it could be proposed as a BEP.

 Backlinks
 ---------